stephancasas/presto/README.md

 </template>
 ```

 Notice that Presto applied the attribute `x-for` to the specified wrapper, and not directly onto the `<div>` inside the component definition.
-This is critical to note, as the `$$wrap` attribute, is the first thing to evaluate when parsing a component expression.
+This is determined by the order in which attributes are declared.
+When using `$$wrap`, any attributes that are declared *after* `$$wrap` is established will be coalesced onto the wrapper element, and not onto the component's root element.

 ### Component Properties — `{{ propName }}`